Beyond $0$ and $\infty$: A solution to the Barge Entropy Conjecture: Introduction

-Besides being interesting from the topological perspective, the pseudo-arc and pseudo-circle appear also in other branches of mathematics.
-To review it chronologically, they first made their appearance in smooth dynamical systems through a construction of Handel \cite{Ha}, where he obtained the pseudo-circle as a minimal set of a $C^{\infty}$ area-preserving diffeomorphism of the plane.
-This line of work was continued by Kennedy and Yorke \cite{KennedyYorke1}, who constructed a $C^{\infty}$ map on a $3$-manifold with an invariant set consisting of uncountably many pseudo-circle components.
-Their example is interesting also due to its stability under any small $C^1$ perturbation which suggests that it could arise naturally in physical simulations.
-Kennedy and Yorke pushed their result even further and provided in \cite{KennedyYorke2, KennedyYorke3} a construction of a diffeomorphism with the same properties as above on an arbitrary $7$-manifold.
-Recently the methods from \cite{Ha} were applied to construct various planar homeomorphisms whose stable sets consists of unions of translation pseudo-arcs \cite{RuizDelPortal}.
-In \cite{BO} the first and the last author constructed a homeomorphism on the $2$-torus with the pseudo-circle as a Birkhoff-like attractor.
-Furthermore, in this context a decomposition of the $2$-torus into pseudo-circles was given by B\'eguin, Crovisier and J\"ager \cite{BCJ}, which is invariant under a torus homeomorphism semi-conjugate to an irrational rotation.
-Also, Boro\'nski, Clark and Oprocha \cite{BCO} constructed a family of minimal sets of torus homeomorphisms, each of which does not admit a minimal homeomorphism on its Cartesian square.
-These spaces were obtained by blowing up an orbit on a Denjoy exceptional minimal set on the torus and inserting a null sequence of pseudo-arcs. \\ The pseudo-arc also surfaced in the field of complex dynamics.
+The pseudo-arc also surfaced in the field of complex dynamics.
 The origins of work in this direction come from a paper of Herman \cite{Herman}, who extended Handel's construction \cite{Ha} and provided a $C^{\infty}$-smooth diffeomorphism of the complex plane with an invariant open topological disk bounded by the pseudo-circle, on which the diffeomorphism is complex analytic and complex analytically conjugate to an irrational rotation, and on the complement the diffeomorphism is smoothly conjugate to such a rotation.
 Later, this result was further improved by Ch\'eritat \cite{Cheritat}, who showed that the pseudo-circle can appear as the boundary of a Siegel disk.
-Recently, Rempe-Gillen \cite{Rempe-Gillen} considered pseudo-arc (and other arc-like continua) in the context of Eremenko's conjecture \cite{Eremenko}, proving that pseudo-arcs appear as one-point compactifications of connected components of Julia sets of transcendental entire functions.\\ Apart from dynamics the pseudo-arc appears also in isometric theory of Banach spaces, as a counterexample \cite{Rambla, Kawamura} to Wood's Conjecture \cite{Wood}, which asserted that there exists no non-degenerate almost transitive space.
+Recently, Rempe-Gillen \cite{Rempe-Gillen} considered {\black the} pseudo-arc (and other arc-like continua) in the context of Eremenko's conjecture \cite{Eremenko}, proving that pseudo-arcs appear as one-point compactifications of connected components of Julia sets of transcendental entire functions.\\ Apart from dynamics the pseudo-arc appears also in isometric theory of Banach spaces, as a counterexample \cite{Rambla, Kawamura} to Wood's Conjecture \cite{Wood}, which asserted that there exists no non-degenerate almost transitive space.
 A closely related result was obtained by Irwin and Solecki in a seminal paper \cite{IrwinSolecki}, where using tools from model theory they developed a dualization of the classical Fra\"{i}ss\'e limit construction, and obtained surjective universality and projective homogeneity of the pseudo-arc in the class of arc-like continua.
 This result gave a new characterization of the pseudo-arc and initiated a new research direction.
 One of the most notable results that followed is the result of Kwiatkowska \cite{Kwiatkowska}, who proved that the automorphisms group of the pseudo-arc has a residual conjugacy class.
-A difficult open problem that arose in this direction of research asks to describe the universal minimal flow of the homeomorphism group of the pseudo-arc, see e.g. \cite{BartosovaKwiatkowska}.
+A difficult open problem that arose in this direction of research asks to describe the universal minimal flow of the homeomorphism group of the pseudo-arc, see \cite[Question 1.3]{Uspenskij} as well as \cite{BartosovaKwiatkowska}.
 This problem is only one of the many present in the literature that aim at improving the understanding of the homeomorphism group of the pseudo-arc.
 Other open questions include those asking about covering dimension of that group \cite{AvM}, or whether it contains the Erdös space\footnote{This question was raised by Logan Hoehn at Spring Topology and Dynamics Conference in 2019.
 The Erdös space consists of all vectors in the real Hilbert space $\ell^2$ that have only rational coordinates.}.\\